-DRIVE EFFICIENCY - Typical track idler wheels are required to rotate at considerably high speeds whenever the track is spinning.
+Typical track idler wheels are required to rotate at considerably high speeds whenever the track is spinning.
 Frictional losses in bearings, assuming a constant coefficient of kinetic friction at trail speeds, are proportional to the angular speed of the idler wheel which is, in turn, inversely proportional to the diameter of the wheel.
 The rear idler wheels are constantly subject to force applied by track tension, the weight of the snowmobile, and by transient force from acceleration.
-As such, the bearings of these rear wheels present the highest potential for lossreduction.
-Furthermore, the track is constantly deformed as it CA/Technologies/Index.htm. passes over the rear wheels.
+As such, the bearings of these rear wheels present the highest potential for loss/reduction.
+Furthermore, the track is constantly deformed as it passes over the rear wheels.
 Energy is converted to heat as a result of the bending strain imposed on the track.
 Assuming the losses are roughly proportional to the curvature (inverse of radius) of the track passing over the rear wheels, an increase in rear wheel diameter will reduce such losses.
 The stock rear wheel diameter is 180mm (7.125 inches).
 A modified diameter of 8 inches would be easily accommodated by an offset axle without requiring a longer track or any modification of the skid frame.
-Using the theoretical loss relations assumed above, the reduction of losses at the rear idler wheel (neglecting inertial effects) is as Peter Teertstra follows:
+Using the theoretical loss relations assumed above, the reduction of losses at the rear idler wheel (neglecting inertial effects) is as follows:

-reduction $$\approx 100 - 100 \left(\frac{D{old}}{D{new}}\right)$$
+Reduction $$\approx 100 - 100(\frac{D{old}}{D{new}})$$

-Equation 1: Approximate percent reduction in losses due to the rear wheels.
+Equation 1: Approximate percent reduction in losses due to rear wheels